blueprints

 Oct 10, 2024

 In this insightful interview, Alex Kardos, Corporate Director of Pharmacy Services at RX Holding Hospital, discusses his role overseeing pharmaceutical operations across 126 sites.
 He highlights the challenges of navigating regulatory pressures, drug shortages, and staffing issues while emphasizing the growing importance of driving revenue in outpatient settings.
 Kardos shares how his team balances these demands by leveraging peer insights and vendor partnerships to improve efficiency and compliance.
-His leadership approach, focused on delegation and innovation, offers valuable lessons for pharmacy professionals looking to optimize operations and revenue.

 Executive Insights